Slips, trips and public liability

 Falling in a public place can lead to a range of injuries, including serious injuries.
 If you have suffered an injury following an accident, you deserve to find out if you can make a damages claim.
 Our specialist lawyers can look at your case, advice if you have a claim and act in your behalf.

 Sophie Davies Partner

 “Osbornes is a well-regarded personal injury practice well equipped to advise on high-value and high-profile claims.”

 “This is an excellent PI team, who are highly respected in the PI sector.
 Their team includes bright, hard-working solicitors dedicated to achieving successful outcomes for their clients”

-There are countless ways in which one person’s negligence can cause another to trip, slip, fall, be fallen on or otherwise suffer personal injury.
+There are countless ways in which one person’s negligence can cause another to trip, slip, fall or otherwise suffer personal injury

 The main categories are: